Pablodd1/ThriveOrtho-MSK/IMPROVEMENT_OPPORTUNITIES.md

-# 🚀 SOBEAIREHAB - Improvement Opportunities Analysis
+# 🚀 ThriveOrtho - Improvement Opportunities Analysis

 ## 📊 Executive Summary

-This document provides a comprehensive analysis of potential improvements, workflow enhancements, feature additions, and optimizations for the SOBEAIREHAB platform based on current implementation review.
+This document provides a comprehensive analysis of potential improvements, workflow enhancements, feature additions, and optimizations for the ThriveOrtho platform based on current implementation review.

 **Analysis Date:** October 26, 2025
 **Current Version:** 1.0.0